grisuno/LazyOwn/UTILS.md

 This function uses os.path.isfile to determine the existence of the file.
 Ensure that the provided path is correct and accessible.

+## get_domain
+Extracts the domain from a given URL.

+Parameters:
+url (str): The full URL from which to extract the domain.

+Returns:
+str: The extracted domain from the URL, or None if it cannot be extracted.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.